Did you know one in five consumers in the United States have no credit history whatsoever?

 Interest Rates Vary from State to State

-Pawn shops have a reputation of charging exorbitant interest rates on their loans – 10 percent a month on average.
-But specific figures vary from state to state.
+Pawn shops are generally heavily regulated.
+Specific figures vary from state to state.
 In Ohio, for instance, pawnbrokers can charge no more than 5 percent interest a month.

 If you’re a savvy money manager, though, the rates shouldn’t worry you too much.
 Only borrow when necessary, don’t borrow more than you need, and avoid pawning an item you cannot afford to lose.
 Also, aim to repay the money within the shortest time possible to avoid incurring rollover costs.